-Starting Public Folder Synchronization
+Starting Public Folder Synchronization by Legacy Exchange Agents

 The public folder synchronization job should be started after all the target mailboxes already exist and have been matched to the source mailboxes.
 The matching step is critical for synchronization of public folder permissions.
 To start the public folder synchronization agents, perform the following: